Welcome to part three of our four-part deep dive into the marketing strategies of DTC sneaker brands Atoms, Vessi and Cariuma

 Less interpretation = more sales

-The brand’s reviews look like they’ve scraped together text from friends and family.
-It’s not believable. 🤨
+The brand’s reviews look like they’ve scrapped together text from friends and family.
+It’s not believable 🤨

-Similar to Vessi, Cariuma has thousands of great reviews.
+Similar to Vessi, the brand has thousands of great reviews.
 Make them known!

 Pilothouse Tip: On the homepage, Cariuma features their best sellers.
 It’s a great move.
 People want to know what everyone else bought.
 Include this on your own site!

 Great press is more impactful when users can see what publications wrote about the product.

 Pick the most household logos and display a pull-quote to build strong brand equity! 💪